taddyb/t-route/doc/sphinx/source/index.rst

         ^^^

-        The reference guide contains a detailed description of the SciPy API.
+        The reference guide contains a detailed description of internal T-Route methods and its API.
         The reference describes how the methods work and which parameters can be used.
 It assumes that you have an understanding of the key concepts.

         +++